SAP/jenkins-library/documentation/docs/steps/transportRequestUploadSOLMAN.md

     TransportRequest: ABCD10005E
 ```

-The IDs dont need to be defined in the same message.
+The IDs dont need to be defined in the same commit message.

 The Git commit messages to be considered are determined by the parameters _gitFrom_ (default=`origin/master`)
 and _gitTo_ (default=`HEAD`).
 The naming follows the Git revision range representation `git log <gitFrom>..<gitTo>`.